boots-edu/textbook/source/original/week3.md

 __Data Classes__  allow us to combine data into a grouping or  _class_  and use that grouping as a data type in our programs\.

-* So let’s get started\.
+* So let's get started\.
 How do we build our first class for Color?
   * Our class should contain 3 numbers \(Red\, Green\, and Blue\)\.
   * We can define our class as described previously\, since this contains only the primitive type number\.